fjz345/Z-Color-Picker/README.md

   - Saturation
   - Hue
 - User visual feedback when copying color values
+- View multiple presets at the same time
 - Middle mouse to copy color from anywhere within the application.
 - Import curves to photoshop????
 - Different color spaces